rabaur/rew-learning-variational/README.md

 2. **Preference Learning**: Provides a reasonable approximation of the reward function using only trajectory preferences, making it more practical for human-in-the-loop learning.

-3. **VAE Approach**: Offers uncertainty quantification at the cost of reduced accuracy, which can be valuable for identifying regions where the model is uncertain about its predictions.
+3. **VAE Preference Approach**: Offers uncertainty quantification at the cost of reduced accuracy, which can be valuable for identifying regions where the model is uncertain about its predictions.

+4. **VAE Demonstration Approach**: Implements the AVRIL framework for learning from expert demonstrations.
+While the ELBO loss is higher, this approach provides a principled way to learn rewards from expert behavior and includes uncertainty quantification.

 ### Practical Considerations

 - **Data Efficiency**: IID learning requires the least data but the most informative supervision
 - **Human Feedback**: Preference learning aligns with how humans naturally provide feedback
-- **Robustness**: VAE approach provides uncertainty estimates that can guide exploration and data collection
+- **Robustness**: VAE approaches provide uncertainty estimates that can guide exploration and data collection
+- **Expert Demonstrations**: Demonstration-based learning aligns with how humans naturally learn from observing experts

 ## Code Structure